 Recent study from Oxford University reveals that a dad's emotional attachment and strong bond with his child has the most significant effect on a child’s behavior.
-Children of emotionally-involved fathers are almost 28% less likely to suffer from behavioral problems in their tweens.
+Children of emotionally-involved fathers are almost 28% less likely to suffer from behavioral problems in their teens.

 The study also showed that fathers who consistently gave emotional support to the mothers also influenced their children's positive behavior.
 Dads who are more confident with their parenting skills also tend to have a stronger connection with their family.